fabianetje/noodle_extension_v3/README.md

 How to run:

-1. Make sure anti virus is off otherwise the .dll wont get extracted.
+1. Make sure antivirus is off otherwise the .dll wont get extracted.

 2. download both files